FIWARE-Ops/docs.TourGuide/doc/connection-to-the-internet-of-things/how-to-read-measures-captured-from-iot-devices.md

 The important parameters to be provided are:

 * `entity_type` the entity type to be used at the Context Broker.
 In the example above, `thing`.
 * `entity_name` the entity ID to be used at the Context Broker.
 In the example above, `thing:[ENTITY\_ID]`.
 * `attributes`  they should include an alias (a letter representing this attribute).
- * `static\_attributes` only if your device needs to define static attributes (sent in every observation)
+* `static\_attributes` only if your device needs to define static attributes (sent in every observation).

 Likewise, using the *Tour Guide Application*, you can create a device bound to a restaurant entity.
 Such device will provide ambient measurements, for instance `temperature`, for a specific restaurant.

     POST http://localhost:4041/iot/devices/

     Headers:

       {
-        'Content-Type':       'application/json’,
+        'Content-Type':       'application/json',
         'Fiware-Service':     'tourguide',
         'Fiware-ServicePath': '/'
       }